Skip to main content

 About

-• The game suffers from significant performance issues and bugs, impacting the overall experience and enjoyment.
+• The game suffers from significant performance issues, including frame rate drops and bugs, which detract from the overall experience.

 • story